markd2/Playdate/pdnotes.md

 for changing a metronome.
 Use the synths to make sounds that can cut through various ensembles.

-something to play with blendmodes
+[X] something to play with blendmodes

+something to play with just updating affected rows (c.f. gingerbeard in the discord june 28)